Byzantine social and intellectual history

 Future courses may be subject to change.

 “Historians, Politics, and the Polis in the Eleventh and Twelfth Centuries,” in J-C. Cheynet ed.
-Le onzième siècle (Travaux et mémoires 21) (Paris, Forthcoming 2017/8)
+Le onzième siècle (Travaux et mémoires 21) (Paris, 2017)

 “Historiography as Political Debate,” in A. Kaldellis and N. Siniossoglou ed.
 The Cambridge Intellectual History of Byzantium (2017)